collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * There will a set of command line instructions for reviewing the pull request locally.
 The set of instructions will be slightly different depending on whether the pull request was submitted from within the organization as "Shared Repository" Model or from the forked repo (remote branch) as "Fork and Pull" Model.

 <!--
-When you go to the pull request tab in the browser and look at a pull request, there will a set of command line instructions for reviewing the pull request locally.
 At the beginning will be a set of instructions for how to fetch the pull request to your computer.
 Even the instructions are for pull requests, these instructions for fetching the pull request locally work for any remote branch.

 * click on the files (pull request tab)